rerobots/cli/README.md

 repository.
 Note that `git clone` will succeed without `git lfs` available, but some large files will not be fetched.

-This tool is implemented in [Rust](https://www.rust-lang.org/).
+This tool is implemented in [Rust](https://www.rust-lang.org/), and releases are posted to the crate registry at <https://crates.io/crates/rerobots>.
 To build, clone the repository at https://github.com/rerobots/cli.git and

     cargo build